My Chef’s Apron

 Steps on how to make healthy marinated chicken wings.

-Step One (Picture 1 above) - Make the Marinade: Whisk together honey, olive oil, tomato paste, mustard, vinegar, cayenne, and egg in a large bowl.
-Reserve ¼ cup for glazing later.
+1. Step One — Make the marinade: Whisk together the honey, olive oil, tomato paste, mustard, vinegar, cayenne, and egg in a large bowl until smooth and well combined.
+Scoop out about ¼ cup and transfer to a small airtight container — this is your reserved glaze for baking.
+Set the bowl with the remaining marinade aside.

-Step Four (Picture 4 above) - Broil & Serve: Switch oven to broil for 2 minutes until wings are slightly crispy on top.
+4. Step Four — Broil and serve: Switch the oven to broil and broil for 2 to 3 minutes until the tops are slightly crispy.
+Keep a close eye — every broiler runs differently, and just a minute too long can dry out the glaze.
 Serve immediately with your favorite sides or dipping sauces.

 Top Tips

-• Room Temperature Ingredients: Let the chicken wings and marinade ingredients come to room temperature before baking to ensure even cooking and better flavor absorption.
+• Room-temperature ingredients: Let the chicken wings and marinade ingredients come to room temperature before baking for more even cooking and better flavor absorption throughout.

-• Pat Wings Dry: Remove excess moisture from the raw chicken wings with a paper towel so the marinade clings better and the wings brown to golden perfection—don't skip this.
+• Pat the wings dry: Removing excess moisture with a paper towel before marinating helps the sauce cling better and the wings brown more evenly — don't skip this step.

-• Ensure The Wings are Well-Coated: Toss each wing liberally in the sauce before placing them on the baking sheet.
-I use every last drop to maximize flavor.
+• Coat every wing generously: Toss each wing liberally through the marinade before placing it on the baking sheet.
+Use every last drop for maximum flavor.

-• Easy Clean Up: Line your baking sheet with parchment paper—it saves time and effort afterward.
+• Easy cleanup: Line the baking sheet with parchment paper.
+It saves time and protects the pan from the sticky marinade.

 Variations & Substitutions

-• Oil: Substitute olive oil with avocado oil for a more neutral flavor.
+• Oil: Swap olive oil for avocado oil for a more neutral flavor that lets the other marinade ingredients shine.

-• Mustard: Swap Dijon mustard with yellow mustard or spicy brown mustard for a slightly different flavor profile, or use any leftover flavoring from Stovetop Turkey Burgers.
+• Mustard: Yellow mustard or spicy brown mustard both work well for a slightly different flavor profile.
+Use leftovers to flavor my Stovetop Turkey Burgers.

-• Spice Level: Double the cayenne pepper for a spicier kick.
-For a milder version suitable for kids, replace with paprika powder.
+• Spice level: Double the cayenne for a spicier kick, or replace it entirely with paprika for a milder version suitable for kids.

 Marinated chicken wings presented on a plate with celery pieces.